Turmeric for Dogs – DIY Dog Turmeric Chews

 Use the whole turmeric

 Studies done on the bioavailability of curcumin in turmeric are using the fractionated compound rather than the whole spice.
 The whole turmeric contains elements that allow the curcumin to be more readily absorbed by the body.

 Add black pepper

 The addition of black pepper to curcumin increases the bioavailability of curcumin by 2,000%.

 The bioavailability of curcumin increases with the addition of fat.
 Those who like their curcumin with buttered chicken understand this.
 Improvements in absorption rates were found even with taking curcumin mixed with warm milk or coconut milk.

 Turmeric for dogs

 So while you could gain this benefit for yourself by drinking a daily glass of Golden Milk, consider adding turmeric to your pet’s diet for the same benefits.
 Turmeric can help with joint pain in older animals.
 It can prevent oxidative stress and protect the normal function of organs and joints.
-Turmeric is anti-tumor.
+Turmeric is anti-tumour.

 Now I don’t know about you, but I don’t have time to fiddle with pet treats every day.
 Let’s make it easy so you actually will do this for your dog or cat.
 These are a make once and serve up daily turmeric chews.
 They take less than 15 minutes to make, plus an overnight chill period.
 They offer turmeric for dogs in an easily absorbable way.
-They are convenient for you.
-They are therapeutic for both dogs and cats.
+They are convenient and are therapeutic for both dogs and cats.
 And they are super inexpensive to make, with only 4 ingredients.